-To do so, STM 550 can transmit a dedicated commissioning telegram identifying its relevant parameters as discussed in chapter 5.2.
-Transmission of the commissioning telegram is triggered by pressing the LRN button.
+To do so, STM 550 can transmit a dedicated teach-in telegram identifying its relevant parameters as discussed in chapter 5.2.
+Transmission of the teach-in telegram is triggered by pressing the LRN button or via the NFC interface by setting the function mode to Learn Mode as described in chapter 9.5.11.